Dispersive estimates for discrete Klein-Gordon equations on one-dimensional lattice with quasi-periodic potentials: Acknowledgement

 \section{Acknowledgement}

-We sincerely thank Professors Wen Huang and Shiping Liu for their discussions.
+We sincerely thank Professors Wen Huang, Shiping Liu and Qi Zhou for their discussions.
 H.Z. is supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12431004.
 Z.W. is supported by the National Natural Science Foundation of China No. 12341102.